yjst2012/slack-client/README.md

 # slack-client
-client that sends message to slack channels
+slack client that sends message to slack channel